The great deepwater debate: operate or partner in US Gulf of Mexico

 Other reports you may be interested in

-Monument is a large oil field located in the Walker Ridge protraction area of the US Gulf of Mexico.

-Odd Job (MC 214) is a small oil and gas discovery located in the Mississippi Canyon protraction area of the Central Gulf of Mexico.
+La Femme (MC 427) is a small Miocene discovery located in the Mississippi Canyon protraction area of the deepwater Gulf of Mexico.
 The ...

+Allegheny (GC 254) is an oil and gas field located in the Green Canyon protraction area of the Central Gulf of Mexico.
+The field is the ...

 $3,720